SyedsProjectPortfolio45/Dynamic-Pricing-Strategy/README.md

 🔗dataset link --> https://statso.io/dynamic-pricing-case-study/

 The above dataset contains:
-- historical sales data
+- Historical sales data
-- customer purchase patterns
+- Customer purchase patterns
-- market demand forecasts
+- Market demand forecasts
-- cost data
+- Cost data
-- customer segmentation data,
+- Customer segmentation data,
-- and real-time market data.
+- and Real-time market data.

 ## 🚧You see the detailed code with visualizations by clicking on the Google Colab logo when you open the ipynb file